merkle-open/generator-nitro/packages/project-nitro-twig/project/docs/nitro-exporter.md

 ### exporter.dest (String)

-The distribution folder for your static export.
+The export folder for your static export.
 This is where all your static files will go.

-example: `'dist'`
+example: `'export'`

 ### exporter.i18n (Array)